Smallest house in Brussels up for auction

 The dilapidated five-floor Belgian townhouse, just off the central Grand Place square, has “La plus petite maison de Bruxelles” (The smallest house in Brussels) written across a faded wooden sign above the entrance.

-It is not Europe’s narrowest however, which tourist officials in Slovakia believe could be a 1.3 metre wide house in its capital Bratislava.
+It is not Europe’s narrowest however, which tourist officials in Slovakia believe could be a 1.3 meter wide house in its capital Bratislava.

 On one floor it has a potentially inviting fireplace, but you might singe your knees if you sat facing it on an armchair.